Post quench entropy growth in a chiral clock model: Introduction

+Studies on the 1D quantum transverse field Ising model (TFIM) and perturbations to this model have been crucial to guiding our intuition about post quench dynamics and relaxation in quantum chains.\cite{Calabrese2012a,PhysRevLett.106.227203,Calabrese2012,Kormos2017}.
+Ref-\onlinecite{Kormos2017} considered the non-equilibrium dynamics of a ferromagnetically ordered initial state, under a TFIM Hamiltonian with a longitudinal field perturbation aligned with the Ising order.
+Even a weak longitudinal field perturbation led to a strong suppression of the entanglement growth.
+The qualitative change in the entanglement dynamics could be attributed to the longitudinal field creating bound states of two different domain-wall-like quasiparticles of the Ising chain, preventing the original quasiparticles from spreading away from each other.

+The TFIM is a $\mathbb{Z}_2$ symmetric member of a broad class of $\mathbb{Z}_n$ symmetric models with nearest neighbor interactions.\cite{Fendley2012} Simplest among these beyond the TFIM is the $\mathbb{Z}_3$ symmetric clock model.
+The $\mathbb{Z}_3$ model shares several features with the TFIM, such as a phase diagram with an ordered and paramagnetic phase and a continuous transition between them.
+The model can be transformed into a quadratic Hamiltonian of $\mathbb{Z}_3$ parafermions reminiscent of the quadratic Majorana Hamiltonian obtained following a Jordan Wigner transformation of the TFIM.
+The model generically has a chirality and has a richer set of domain wall flavors than the TFIM.

-In this work, we numerically explore the dynamics after a weak quench in a $\mathbb{Z}_3$ symmetric chiral clock model.\cite{Fendley2012} The model is not integrable except at isolated points,\cite{Finch2018} so we expect the system to thermalize,\cite{rigol2008thermalization,polkovnikov2011colloquium} but we will not focus on questions of long time behavior and thermalization in this work and instead focus on understanding the effect of the chirality.
-We will work with weak quenches from a fully ordered state to the weakly ferromagnetic regime of the model, where the low energy quasiparticles are long lived and can be thought of as domain walls.
-Being a numerical work, we focus on attributes easily accessible in the computational basis.
-Generation of entangled quasiparticle pairs can be pictured in the expansions in computational basis as generation of finite amplitudes, after quench, for states with a flipped spin domains of various sizes and centered around various points.
+In this study, we numerically explore the dynamics after a weak quench in a $\mathbb{Z}_3$ symmetric chiral clock model with the goal of understanding the manner in which aspects of quench dynamics learned from TFIM extend to the $\mathbb{Z}_3$ chiral clock model, which has multiple domain wall flavors and chirality.
+Being non-integrable, we expect the clock model to thermalize \cite{Finch2018,rigol2008thermalization,polkovnikov2011colloquium}.
+However, we will not focus on questions of long-time behavior and thermalization and instead explore the effect of chirality on entanglement growth at short times that can be reliably studied using numerical tools.
+We will work with weak quenches of a fully ordered state to a final Hamiltonian that is in a ferromagnetic regime of the model, where the low energy quasiparticles are long-lived domain walls.
+We will also explore the effect of the longitudinal field perturbations motivated by observations made in Ref-\onlinecite{Kormos2017}.
+This being a numerical study, we focus on attributes easily accessible in the computational basis.
+The generation of entangled quasiparticle pairs can be pictured in the expansions in computational basis as generation of finite amplitudes, after quench, for states with flipped spin domains of various sizes centered around all points of the system.
 Domain walls flank these flipped spin domains.
-Disperion of these domain walls and their scattering properties at the boundary will be then used to understand the dynamics seen in entanglement entropy.
+Dispersion of these domain walls and their scattering properties at the boundary will be used to understand the dynamics of the subsystem entropy.